-You can only service the brakes yourself if you have extensive experience servicing drum brakes.
-Please do not attempt to service the drum brakes if you are not absolutely sure how to do it.
+You can only service the brakes yourself if you have extensive experience servicing drum and hydraulic brakes.
+Please do not attempt to service them if you are not absolutely sure how to do it.

-Adjusting the Brake Cable Tension (only applies if you have drum brakes)
+Adjusting the Brake Cable Tension

-From time to time, you may need to adjust the brake cable tension, to loosen or tighten the drum brakes.
+From time to time, you may need to adjust the brake cable tension on your drum brakes, to loosen or tighten them.